Skip to Main Content

 exterior drain

-To effectively direct rainwater, the trench should be three to four feet deep, two to three feet wide, and have a 3 percent to 5 percent downslope.
+For optimal results, the trench should be three to four feet deep, two to three feet wide, and have a 3% to 5% downslope to ensure proper foundation drainage.
+This setup helps protect your home from water damage.

-A curtain drain is a trench dug upward from your foundation, typically near the edge of the incline.
-It resembles a French drain, consisting of a perforated pipe wrapped in filter fabric surrounded by gravel.
-The curtain drain intercepts water before it reaches your foundation.
-The collected water then travels through the perforated pipe, exiting the drainage system at a designated outlet, like a pop-up emitter, dry well, or storm drain.
+A curtain drain is installed by digging a trench uphill from the foundation, typically near the incline’s edge.
+Like a French drain, it features a perforated pipe wrapped in filter fabric, surrounded by gravel.
+The system manages drainage around foundation areas by collecting water before it reaches your home.
+The water is then directed through the pipe to a designated outlet, such as a pop-up emitter, dry well, or storm drain.

 BasementGutter™ interior drainage systems and sump pumps offer effective waterproofing solutions.
-Professionals install these systems by opening a trench, laying a pipe on top of the foundation stone, and connecting it to the sump pump.
-This system collects basement water seepage and directs it to the sump pump for ejection.
+Professionals install these foundation drainage systems by opening a trench, laying a pipe on top of the foundation stone, and connecting it to the sump pump.
+This system collects basement water, directs it to the sump pump, and efficiently diverts water away from foundation areas.

 Contact JES Foundation Repair for Expert Drainage Solutions